Springfield, Essex: History

 The civil parish of Springfield became part of the new non-metropolitan district of Chelmsford in 1974, which covers both the old borough of Chelmsford and an extensive surrounding area.
 The parish of Springfield was further reduced in 2023 when two new civil parishes of Chelmer and Chelmsford Garden were created from parts of its territory.
 Following the 2023 boundary changes the civil parish of Springfield therefore primarily covers the housing estate known as North Springfield, much of which was built in the 1970s.
 The civil parish now forms part of the Chelmsford built up area as defined by the Office for National Statistics.

 Other Springfields

 A former resident of Springfield, William Pynchon, went on to become one of the leaders of the Massachusetts Bay Colony.
 In 1636, Pynchon and a group of pioneers founded Springfield, Massachusetts.
 It was originally named Agawam Plantation but was renamed Springfield in 1641 after Pynchon's home village.
 Numerous other places across the English-speaking world were subsequently named Springfield, notably including Springfield, Illinois, the capital of that state.

 Governance

 There are three tiers of local government covering the civil parish of Springfield, at parish, district, and county level: Springfield Parish Council, Chelmsford City Council, and Essex County Council.
 The parish council is based at the Springfield Parish Centre on St Augustine's Way.

 Education

-The civil parish includes two primary schools:
+The civil parish includes three primary schools: